British undergraduate degree classification: History

-The classification system as used in the United Kingdom was developed in 1918.
+The classification system used in the United Kingdom reached its current form in 1918.
 Honours were then a means to recognise individuals who demonstrated depth of knowledge or originality, as opposed to relative achievement in examination conditions.

-Concern exists about possible grade inflation.
-It is claimed that academics are under increasing pressure from administrators to award students good marks and grades with little regard for those students' actual abilities, in order to maintain their league table rankings.
-The percentage of graduates who receive a first (First-Class Honours) grew from 7% in 1997 to 26% in 2017, with the rate of growth sharply accelerating toward the end of this period.
-A 2018 study by the UK Standing Committee for Quality Assessment concluded that improvements in faculty skill and student motivation are only two of many factors driving average grades upward, that grade inflation is real, that the British undergraduate degree classifications will become less useful to students and employers, and that inflation will undermine public confidence in the overall value of higher education.
-Students already believe that a first or upper second, by itself, is no longer sufficient to secure a good job, and that they need to engage in extra-curricular activities to build their CV.
+It was claimed by The New Statesman in 2019 that academics were under increasing pressure from administrators to award students good marks and grades with little regard for those students' actual abilities, in order to maintain their league table rankings.
+A report by the Reform think tank in 2018 found that the percentage of graduates who received first-class honours had grown from 7% in 1997 to 26% in 2017, with the rate of growth sharply accelerating toward the end of this period.
+A 2018 study by the UK Standing Committee for Quality Assessment did not find conclusive evidence that either grade inflation or genuine improvement in student outcomes was behind the upward trend in student grades.
+However, it did find that the upward trend meant that British undergraduate degree classifications would become less useful to students and employers, and that it might undermine public confidence in the overall value of higher education.